KasraF/SnippySynthesizer/README.md

-# SnipPy Synthesizer
+# LooPy Server

-This is the synthesizer backend for [SnipPy](https://weirdmachine.me/papers/2020_snippy.pdf).
-Please see [the meta-repository](https://github.com/KasraF/SnipPy) for how to build and run SnipPy.
+This is the backend server _and_ synthesizer for [LooPy](https://loopy.goto.ucsd.edu).
+Please see [the meta-repository](https://github.com/KasraF/LooPy) for how to build and run LooPy.